UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 In order to classify a new observation using a $K$-nearest neighbor classifier, we have to do the following:

 1. Compute the distance between the new observation and each observation in the training set.
-2. Sort the data table in ascending order according to the distances.
+2. Find the $K$ rows corresponding to the $K$ smallest distances.
-3. Choose the top $K$ rows of the sorted table.
-4. Classify the new observation based on a majority vote of the neighbor classes.
+3. Classify the new observation based on a majority vote of the neighbor classes.

 +++